fipl-hse/2020-2-level-ctlr/docs/scrapper.md

 > NOTE: crawling should find required number of articles

 > NOTE: here the conditions how to find articles on the seed page
-> will vary depending on the selected nespaper.
+> will vary depending on the selected newspaper.

 ### Stage 3.
 Extract data from every article page